 Dry Bags & Storage

 38 items found.

 - Breathing room- For most of us, there's no denying that when we return we'll be bringing home some souvenirs for ourselves or for your friends and family - just leave enough room in your case, otherwise, you'll end up having to buy another bag at your destination.

-What's the first thing everyone wants to do when they get to their destination?
+- Towel on top- What's the first thing everyone wants to do when they get to their destination?
 Go to the beach or jump in the pool!
 Make life easier by packing your beach towel last - not only will it mean a quick turnaround from landing to lounger, but it will also cover any loose clothing in your case and stop it from moving around.

-These great bags keep all of your clothes packed neatly together and protect them from any spillages.
+- Use a vacuum pack- These great bags keep all of your clothes packed neatly together and protect them from any spillages.
 Do remember that even though your clothes may appear to shrink, they will still weigh the same.
 Know your baggage allowance, or you'll get a nasty shock at check-in.

 Often, two smaller bags or cases are much easier to handle than one enormous case, especially if you have to lift your luggage several times en-route.
 Organiser bags are great for making sure that you can lay your hands on certain items quickly without the embarrassment of having to unload you whole bag in front of strangers.
 Put small items in a toiletry bag or separate wallet to ensure that they don't roll around.
 Hard cases will protect your luggage better but can add considerable weight of their own.